seknox/trasa/website/docs/how-to-access/ssh-connection-via-proxy.md

     - Click "My Account" menu
     <img alt="ssh-proxy-email" src={('/img/docs/user-guides/access/my-account.png')} />

-* You will be redirected to "My Route" page.
+* You will be redirected to "My Account" page.
 * Search for the service you want to connect to.
 * Click connect and choose the service username.

 * Enter the password and click submit.
-* Choose second factor method and authenicate using mobile app
+* Choose second factor method and authenticate using mobile app
 * If it's the first time accessing this service, TRASA will ask you to save the SSH host key.
 Press "y" to do that.